 Author and digital marketer Perry Marshall puts the popularity and success of Google Shopping Ads down to their placement in Google and the fact that they include pictures of the products.
 “These images draw the eye and attract a disproportionate share of clicks.
 Ecommerce stores that run AdWords Shopping Ad campaigns often bring in their highest ROI through these simple ads.”

-Marketer Darren DeMatas says the beauty of the platform lies in its simplicity — a feature that means retailers can be both small and profitable.
+Marketer Darren DeMatas says the beauty of the platform lies in its simplicity – a feature that means retailers can be both small and profitable.
 In fact, managing the channel may actually be easier for smaller companies or companies with narrow lines of inventory.
+Were companies ever to expand their inventory in the future, they may find a tool like inventory software useful to help them manage their stock effectively.

 2. There’s Not Just One Type of Google Shopping Ad